nvaccess/nvda/source/UIAHandler/_remoteOps/readme.md

 ### All operations require at least one element or text range
 The primary reason for writing a remote operation is to perform actions upon one or more UI automation elements or text ranges.
 And as a remote operation is executed in a remote provider, it needs to be connection bound, meaning that it needs to be associated with at least one element or text range from that provider process.
 Therefore, all remote operations require at least one element (via ra.newElement) or text range (via ra.newTextRange) to be declared.
 Also, all elements and text ranges in the operation must be from the same provider process.

-### Declaritive style and control flow
+### Declarative style and control flow
-When building a remote operation, the actions are specified in a declaritive style.
+When building a remote operation, the actions are specified in a declarative style.
 In other words, the code internally builds up a set of low-level instructions under the hood which will later be executed remotely.
 This is most evident when specifying control flow such as a while loop:
 ```
 counter = ra.newInt(0)